 True to form, being as it is the war of the ‘greatest generation’, the allure and appeal of World War Two have been hyped beyond all reason.
-In the gaming world – as in almost every cultural medium – WW2 games have effectively become a whole genre of their own, with the war’s many different international conflicts and battles forming the backdrop for thousands of classic computer games over the years.
+In the gaming world – as in almost every cultural medium -the best WW2 games have effectively become a whole genre of their own, with the war’s many different international conflicts and battles forming the backdrop for thousands of classic computer games over the years.

 For us wargamers, of course, the second war is particularly familiar territory: aside from perhaps the ancient world, it is the single most fertile ground for strategy and war games and has spawned some of the hobby’s finest digital titles.
 With so many takes on this globe-spanning conflict, however, it can be difficult to separate the best WW2 games from the chaff we’re better off forgetting.